ksylvan/Maestro-Playbooks/README.md

 ### Loop Control Mechanism

+- Document 0 (if present) has `Reset: OFF` and runs once at the start
 - Documents 1-4 have `Reset: OFF` (don't auto-reset when completed)
 - Document 5 has `Reset: ON` and controls the loop by conditionally resetting 1-4
 - Each loop iteration creates `LOOP_N_*` working files with incremented loop number